ChenyuWang123/Image-Foreground-Background-Segmentation/README.md

      `#endif`

 9. Make sure the compiler runs in `MSVC 2017 64 bits` and `debug` mode, start!

+## CPP without UI:

+If you want to run the CPP version without UI, you could enter the CPP file and run three files in order: GMM.py, push_relabel.cpp, show.py.
+Each program will read the output file generated from the last file automaticaly.
+What you need to do is to enter the GMM.py file and change the address of the inputfile and perform the same change in the show.py.
+The show.py will show the background and foreground of the picture and save them in the local file.

 ## Python Version Installation Guide

 1. Download the file from our GitHub